ErpNetDocs/info/features/crm/team-collaboration.md

 Incorporating **@@name's collaboration tools** into your organization enables you to build a foundation for a **socially oriented work model**.
 The platform supports your teams in day to day communication and aids them in pursuing shared objectives.

-## Express CRM solution to bring everyone together
+## Express CRM solution connects everyone

 Businesses of various sectors nowadays face many social and communicational challenges: